Fishing on Ocracoke Island

 Small bluefish about 16 inches long are abundant in the inlet and sometimes present in enormous numbers just beyond the mouth in the Atlantic.
 These fish are delicious, while many people complain of the gamey flavor of larger.

 Blues, Spanish…and specks.
 Three of the specks.
-One for each member of my family.
-That’s the legal limit.
+One for each member of my family with a rod.
+Trish isn’t big on fishing like Matt and I, but she knows how to hold a spinning reel between the fingers and underneath.
+The legal limit is one apiece.
 We must have used squid on speck rigs for the trout.

 O’Neal had spoken of speckled trout years before Matt and I finally caught some, my wife, who is Matt’s mother, aboard.
 Specks were kind of the feather in the cap of each of us, Trish included, because she lent her authority by overseeing everybody and everything.
 Her form of fishing with us.
 When tornadoes appeared in the distance, we all seemed to better understand them as no threat, because she needed to know that.
-It was obvious to me, but they felt even more out of our range—except to check them out—when she felt reassured by Ryan’s judgement.
+It was obvious to me, but they felt even more out of our range when she felt reassured by Ryan’s judgement.

-Back in 2013 the limit for bluefish was a lot more than the present five, though I don’t remember what.
+Back in 2013 the limit for bluefish was a lot more than the present five, though I don’t remember what that limit was.

 I photographed half of the docks at the boat launch last week.
 During the summer there are bait stealers all over.
 And not only them.